Explainer: Can Trump call in troops to quell Election Day unrest?

+(Reuters) - There have been pockets of unrest in battleground states ahead of the showdown between President Donald Trump and his Democratic challenger, Joe Biden, in Tuesday’s election.

+On Saturday, peaceful participants at a rally in North Carolina to turn out the vote were pepper-sprayed by law enforcement officials.
+The Biden campaign canceled two events after a caravan of vehicles with Trump campaign flags swarmed a bus carrying campaign workers in Texas on Friday.

-(Reuters) - U.S. President Donald Trump has declined to commit to a peaceful transfer of power if he decides the Nov.
-3 presidential election results are fraudulent and has proposed mobilizing troops under the 200-year-old Insurrection Act to put down unrest if he won.
+Trump, who previously declined to commit to a peaceful transfer of power if he decides Tuesday’s election results are fraudulent, could bring in the military or federal agents to quell civil unrest on Election Day.

-“Look, it’s called insurrection.
-We just send them in and we do it very easy,” Trump told Fox News in September.
+Here is a look at the laws that give Trump authority in this area, and the limitations on his power.

 WHAT IS THE INSURRECTION ACT?